Purdue-CS193/homework-0-AriaProctor/index.md

 **Top ten about CS193**
--Doing class online when it was 0° outside
+- Doing class online when it was 0° outside
--Resonable amounts of homework
+- Resonable amounts of homework
--Only one day of required class per week
+- Only one day of required class per week
--Lecturer's dont seem to have a god complex
+- Lecturer's dont seem to have a god complex
--The emphasis on a chill class
+- The emphasis on a chill class
--The terminal
+- The terminal
--Simplified explanations of complex ideas
+- Simplified explanations of complex ideas
--Lecturer's answer questions well
+- Lecturer's answer questions well
--Clean slide shows
+- Clean slide shows
--Vim is cool
+- Vim is cool
--

 ### Welcome to GitHub Pages